Rezeptbuch-Team/Rezeptbuch/docs/TechnicalReview.md

 #### LocalRecipeListService

 Findings:
- - GetCategories und GetCategories logik in gemeinsame Methode auslagern
+ - The methods GetCategories() and GetIngredients() contains duplicate or at least similar code

 Actions:
- - asd
+ - Outsource code in a different method.

 #### OnlineRecipeListService

 Findings:
-  - Online DownloadImage filestream may throw error if file does not exist.
+  - DownloadImage(): Filestream may throw error if file does not exist.
-  - GetCategories Json deserialization on empty json may fail
+  - GetCategories(): Json deserialization on empty json may fail

 Actions:
- - asd
+ - add more error handling in DownloadImage() and GetCategories()

 #### GetRecipeFromFile

 Findings:
   - File service may throw error
-  - XML reader can fail in GetRecipe
+  - XML reader may fail

 Actions:
- - asd

-#### Missing Things

-Findings:
- - Filter recipe list with recipe name

-### Lessons learned
+ - add more error handling